ktos/suzaku/README.md

 ![image](docs/suzaku-chat-screenshot.png)

-The goal is to make it in a Copilot-like window available with a hotkey on my computers.
-For this, the WPF part embedding the WebView2 is made.

 Why MQTT?
 Because many systems at my home are already running on MQTT, and it allows me to freely add new components in different programming languages.

-## Suzaku.Bot

-Suzaku.Bot is a set of common pieces to build a bot.

-## Suza
+## ExampleBot

-Suza is one of the bots -- it is listening on `suzaku/chat` for my requests, passing the requests to the local OpenAI-compatible endpoints, and sending the responses to `suzaku/chat` topic for the Blazor app to display them.
+ExampleBot is one of the bots, written in C# -- it is listening on `suzaku/chat` for User's requests, and can respond to them automatically, also by publishing "writing" messages (indicators), which may be important to see that the result is still being generated.

-Suza is also listening to the `suzaku/suza/chat_system` topic, on which if there will be published messages from other bots, it can pass it to the user changing from JSON into more natural form.

-The goal is to publish data as JSON, for example from calendar or sensors, and get them analyzed and rephrased into natural language with LLM.

-Suza needs a system prompt in a `system.txt` file in the `Prompts` subdirectory.
+Common parts to build a C# bot are available as a Suzaku.Bot class library.

+## ExampleBotPy

+ExampleBotPy is showing how to prepare example bot in Python, building upon a provided base class SuzakuBot.